alquin97/md_membrane_class/README.md

 ### Creating an environment

-Create a conda environment with the name `md_membrane`.
+Create a conda environment with the name `md_membrane_class`.
 Virtual environments are isolated working environments each with their own independent set of Python packages installed to ensure compatibility within the same project.

 ```
-conda create -n md_membrane python=3.8
+conda create -n md_membrane_class python=3.8
-conda activate md_membrane
+conda activate md_membrane_class
 ```

 Next, install all the packages needed through `conda install`.
 PACKMOL-Memgen is included in the `ambertools` package suite.